By David Grace: https://davidgraceauthor.com/

 Store discounts pretty much force regular customers to get a “Club Card” in order to avoid paying substantially more for regular purchases, but every time you swipe your Club Card the store updates its knowledge-base of the products you like.
 That gives the store the ability to create a custom “wealth profile” for you.

-Legally, what’s to stop the store from giving the poorer shopper an average Club Card 10% discount and the richer shopper an average 3% Club Card discount?
+Legally, what’s to stop the store?
+To some, it makes sense to give the poorer shopper an average Club Card 10% discount.
+In accordance, they would give the richer shopper an average 3% Club Card discount.

 Product Prices Tied To Shopping Volume

 Of course, that’s not the only tactic the seller can use to maximize revenue.
 Your purchase history might indicate that you regularly buy Ocean Spray Cranapple and Stouffer’s French Bread Pizza.
-That means that these items are important to you and perhaps the store can get away with charging you an extra five or ten cents every time you buy one of those items because you want them more.
+That means that these items are important to you.
+Then, perhaps the store can get away with charging you an extra.
+Since you want them more, then it makes sense to charge you a tad extra.

 If you wander into a 24-hour market at one in the morning to buy Sudafed or Zyrtec, a competent algorithm would figure out that you’re probably there because your nose was stuffed up and you couldn’t sleep.
 That means that you’re not in the mood to go running around comparison shopping at other locations.
-The store knows that it can probably get away with a 50% price increase for that Zyrtec because you need it now.
+The store knows that it can probably get away with a 50% price increase.
+Because in theis case, you need it now.

 Specific Individual Wealth

-If you think about it, there’s no legal reason why stores can’t charge any price they like so long as the price variations are not based on race, ethnicity, religion or gender.
-There is no legal prohibition against price discrimination based on wealth, physical location, time of day, or the intensity of your need.
+If you think about it, there’s no legal reason why stores can’t charge any price they like so long as the price variations are not based on race, ethnicity, religion, or gender.
+There is no legal prohibition against price discrimination based on wealth.
+Suprisingly, there are also no prohibitions agaist discrimination based on physical location, time of day, or the intensity of your need.

 Mechanically speaking, the stores might need to switch from posting prices on paper-signage to e-ink signage but that’s doable.
 They can put an e-ink panel above each section of shelving and each panel would display the message “Wave Club Card For Prices.”